penghuitao/PenghuiTao/_posts/2023-05-01-Introduction-to-Factor-Analysis.md

   <li>To explore and construct the structure of psychological constructs (EFA).</li>
   <li>To test the structural validity of psychological tests (CFA).</li>
 </ul>

+<p>If you want to know more, I suggest you read the following articles:
+<br>Kline, P. (2014). <i>An easy guide to factor analysis</i>.
+Routledge.
+<br>Pett, M. A., Lackey, N. R., & Sullivan, J. J. (2003). <i>Making sense of factor analysis: The use of factor analysis for instrument development in health care research</i>. sage.
+<br>Shrestha, N. (2021).
+Factor analysis as a tool for survey analysis. <i>American Journal of Applied Mathematics and Statistics, 9</i>(1), 4–11. https://doi.org/10.12691/ajams-9-1-2
+<br>Rummel, R. J. (1988). <i>Applied factor analysis</i>.
+Northwestern University Press.